-Ask PMI Anything: Volunteering at PMI is Different1 Jul 2021
+Ask PMI Anything: Volunteering at PMI is Different17 Mar 2022

 Image by Amer Mughawish on Unsplash

-Time is the most valuable thing we have.
+Time is the most valuable asset we have.

 When we offer that time, especially when we do it for free, there has to be a pretty compelling case for doing so.
 I think when people volunteer at PMI, that case has a lot to do with the impact you have on the people within your professional community.
 It’s also about how easy it is to have that impact.